junsulee75/kube_baremetal/README.md

 These scripts assumes the following.

 - 3 hosts with Ubuntu 22.04 OS ( For simplicity, not supporting Redhat yet. )
-- Passwordless root ssh log in is set already.
+- Passwordless root ssh log in among all hosts are set already.
 - hostnames convention is like xxxx1, xxxx2 and xxxx3 and those are set in /etc/hosts file of all hosts.
   Otherwise, read config.ini and set manually target host names.